 Standard leagues draft the following positions: quarterbacks (QB), wide receivers (WR), running backs (RB), tight ends (TE), kickers, and a team defence (meaning you choose the whole Green Bay Packers defence, not an individual player).
-Some leagues will allow you to draft two WRs and 2 RBs as opposed to just the one.
+Some leagues will allow you to draft two WRs and two RBs as opposed to just the one.

-W-R-T means you can fill that spot with either a WR, RB or TE - it kind of acts like a wildcard.
+W-R-T means you can fill that spot with either a WR, RB or TE — it kind of acts like a wildcard.
 BN is your bench.
 The bench is like a holding spot for the players you aren’t using that week.
-IR stands for injured reserve – the place you put #1 pick David Johnson when he dislocates his wrist in the season opener.
+IR stands for injured reserve — the place you put #1 pick David Johnson when he dislocates his wrist in the season opener.
+Welp.
 The IR is strictly reserved for players that are hurt, so there’s no chance you could play them anyway.

 Once you draft your players, you set your roster each week.
 Yes, you’ve got to pick a roster EACH week!
-Also, FYI: The football week is Thursday to Monday with usually one game on a Thursday, 14 on a Sunday, and one on a Monday.
+Also, FYI: The football week is Thursday to Monday with usually one game on Thursday, 14 on Sunday and one on Monday.
 Setting your lineup means deciding who you think is going to get you the most points.
 So, if one of your running backs is facing a team that has a killer defence, it might be better to bench him for the week.
 Yahoo provides predictions to help you out.

 How Do You Get Points?

-Your commissioner (a fancy way to say organizer of the fantasy league) can change how each player earns your team points, but the standard Yahoo scoring is super easy to understand.
+Your commissioner (a fancy way to say organizer of the league) can change how each player earns your team points, but the standard Yahoo scoring is super easy to understand.
 Here’s a quick breakdown:

 |Player||Gets points for:||Loses points for:|

 *Some leagues are PPR, which means you might get a Point Per Reception

 *Sometimes leagues will also allow for running points, but this more rare